aromeoes/EIP-payments-WIP-/README.md

 ## Abstract

-This EIP defines a standard for payment requests that extends beyond single-chain single-token transactions.
+This EIP defines a standard URL format for payment requests that extends beyond single-chain single-token transactions enabled by EIP-681.
 It enables merchants and applications to communicate payment requirements that can be fulfilled using multiple tokens across multiple blockchains, includes expiration mechanisms, and implements signature-based security for request verification.

 ## Motivation